-The Autonomic Nervous System (ANS)- an important piece in the treatment of chronic health conditions and overall wellness.
+The Autonomic Nervous System (ANS) is an important piece in the treatment of many chronic health conditions including fibromyalgia and Chronic Fatigue Syndrome.

 - The ANS controls most of the body’s involuntary processes, including, digestion, circulation, respiration, and metabolism.
 It also is responsible for our fight/flight/freeze responses.

 - When the ANS becomes imbalanced it can create many chronic problems resulting in many symptoms.

 - Dysautonomia - is a term used to describe dysfunction of the autonomic nervous system.
 It is typically used as a term for certain illnesses including Reflex Sympathetic Dystrophy(RSD) and POTS.